 Three independent appraisal and consulting firms have prepared appraisals of the Aircraft.
 The appraisal letters provided by these firms are annexed to this prospectus supplement as Appendix II.
-The AISI appraisal is dated September 18, 2017, the BK appraisal is dated September 19, 2017 and the mba appraisal is dated August 1, 2017.
-The appraised values provided by AISI are presented as of May 5, 2017, and the appraised values provided by BK and mba are presented as of May 2017.
+The AISI appraisal is dated July 20, 2017, the BK appraisal is dated July 13, 2017 and the mba appraisal is dated July 14, 2017.
+The appraised values provided by AISI are presented as of June 30, 2017, and the appraised values provided by BK and mba are presented as of or around the respective dates of their appraisals in July 2017.
 The appraisals do not purport to, and do not, reflect the current market value of the Aircraft.
 Such appraisals of the Aircraft are subject to a number of significant assumptions and methodologies (which differ among the appraisers) and were prepared without a physical inspection of the Aircraft.
 The appraisals take into account "base value," which is the theoretical value for an aircraft assuming a balanced market, while current market value is the value for an aircraft in the actual market.
-In particular, the appraisals indicate the appraised base value of such Aircraft, adjusted to reflect the maintenance status of such Aircraft or otherwise take such maintenance status into account at or around the time indicated in such appraisals.
-A different maintenance status may result in different valuations.
-Appraisals that are more current or that are based on other assumptions and methodologies (or a physical inspection of the Aircraft) may result in valuations that are materially different from those contained in such appraisals of the Aircraft.
+In particular, the appraisals, in the case of each Aircraft owned by American as of the respective dates of the appraisals, indicate the appraised base value of such Aircraft, adjusted to reflect the maintenance status of such Aircraft otherwise take such maintenance status into account at or around the time of the related appraisal.
+A different maintenance status may result in different valuations in the case of each Aircraft owned by American as of the respective dates of the appraisals.
+In the case of each Aircraft ovty delivered to American as of the respective dates of the appraisals indicate the appraisals.
+Appraisals that are more current or that are based on other assumptions and methodologies

+(or a physical inspection of the Aircraft) may result in valuations that are materially different from those contained in such appraisals of the Aircraft.
 See "Description of the Aircraft and the Appraisals-The Appraisals."

 An appraisal is only an estimate of value.
 It does not necessarily indicate the price at which an aircraft may be purchased or sold in the market.
 In particular, the appraisals of the Aircraft are estimates of the values of the Aircraft assuming the Aircraft are in a certain condition, which may not be the case.
+Additionally, the appraisals of the Aircraft that had not been delivered to American prior to the date of such appraisals are estimates of values as of the future delivery dates.
 An appraisal should not be relied upon as a measure of realizable value.
 The proceeds realized upon the exercise of remedies with respect to any Aircraft, including a sale of such Aircraft, may be less than its appraised value.
 The value of an Aircraft if remedies are exercised under the applicable Indenture will depend on various factors, including market, economic and airline industry conditions; the supply of similar aircraft; the availability of buyers; the condition of the Aircraft; the time period in which the Aircraft is sought to be sold; and whether the Aircraft is sold separately or as part of a block.

-Accordingly, we cannot assure you that the proceeds realized upon any exercise of remedies with respect to the Aircraft would be sufficient to satisfy in full payments due on the Equipment Notes relating to the Aircraft or the full amount of distributions expected on the Certificates
+Accordingly, we cannot assure you that the proceeds realized upon any exercise of remedies with respect to the Aircraft would be sufficient to satisfy in full payments due on the Equipment Notes relating to the Aircraft or the full amount of distributions expected on the Certificates.